pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 ### Method: CardDeck::insertF4Tally
 (self, tallyNum, cellInfo, eList=None, mList=None, par='p'):

-Flux averaged over a CELL.
+Track length estimate of flux averaged over a CELL.
 Units: particles/cm2 Depends on material in the cell.

 ### Method: CardDeck::insertF6Tally
 (self, tallyNum, cellInfo, eList=None, mList=None, par='p'):

-Energy deposition averaged over a CELL.
-Units: particles/cm2.
+Track length estimate of energy deposition averaged over a CELL.
+Units: MeV/g.
 Cell material must not be void.

 ### Method: CardDeck::insertF7Tally
 (self, tallyNum, cellInfo, eList=None, mList=None):

-Fission energy deposition averaged over a CELL.
-Units: particles/cm2.
+Track length estimate of fission energy deposition averaged over a CELL.
+Units: MeV/g.
 Only for neutrons.
 ???
 Need to create a test case.

 ### Method: CardDeck::insertF8Tally
 (self, tallyNum, cellInfo, eList=None, mList=None, par='p,e'):

+Energy distribution of pulses created in a detector.

 For pulse-height tallies photons/electrons are a special case: F8:P,E is the same  as F8:P and F8:E. Also, F8 tallies may have particle combinations such as F8:N,H.
 Pulse height tally in a cell.
 Energy deposited.
 Will depend upon material in cell.